Authored by the expert who managed and guided the team behind the Uganda Property Pack

 Is mortgage a viable option for foreigners in Wakiso right now?

-Foreign buyers in Wakiso typically face loan-to-value ratios of 70% to 85% (meaning 15% to 30% down payment required) and interest rates ranging from 17% to 24% per year for Uganda Shilling loans, or 10% to 14% for US Dollar-denominated mortgages where available.
+Foreign buyers in Wakiso can generally expect loan-to-value ratios of around 60% to 80% (meaning you need 20% to 40% as a down payment), with interest rates running between 17% and 22% per year for Uganda Shilling loans or roughly 10% to 14% per year for the less common USD-denominated mortgages.

 What should I predict for resale and growth in Wakiso in 2026?